 Tech companies love to talk about how automation, internet of things, and the connected house are going to make the machines we use every day more convenient.
 But does it work?
 Anyone who’s used Apple’s Siri or “talk to text” feature knows that the promises of technology sometimes fall short.

-I tested the promise of automation in the Xiaomi air purifier, the Mi2 to be precise.
+I tested the promise of air quality measurement and automation in the Xiaomi air purifier, the Mi2 to be precise.

-Here’s the air quality readout coming from a small particle implanted on the side of the machine.
+Here’s the air quality readout from the Xiaomi Mi Hone app, when connected to the Xiaomi air purifier.
+The Xiaomi air purifier measures air quality using a small particle counter implanted on the side of the machine.

 Here’s what it promises to do—detect how bad air is in your home, turn the purifier on when air is bad and turn it off when air is good.
 If it can do that, it means we can breathe clean air without the fan on high all the time.
 That’s awesome because it means less noise and less wasted electricity.